ElYusubov/AWESOME-Azure-Bicep/README.md

 A curated list of AWESOME blogs, videos, tips-and-tricks, codes, tools, scripts...
 Hand-picked tips and tricks to help you learn Azure Bicep and get you ready to start deploying Azure resources to your favorite environment(s).

 > Community contributions are very welcome!
-Check out our [contributing guidlines](./Contributing-Guidelines.md) and submit a **Pull Request** with your adds/removes/changes to the content!
+Check out the [contribution guide](./contribution-guide.md) and submit a **Pull Request** with your adds/removes/changes to the content!

 ## Table Of Contents